Dan Klein

 Daniel Klein (born c.
 1976) is an American computer scientist and professor of computer science at the University of California, Berkeley.
 His research focuses on natural language processing and artificial intelligence.

 He was educated at Mt.
 Lebanon High School in Mt.
-Lebanon Township, Pennsylvania and earned a BA in mathematics, computer science, and linguistics by Cornell University (1998), a Master of Studies (MSt) in linguistics by Oxford University (1999) and a Ph.D. by Stanford University (2004), under Christopher Manning.
+Lebanon Township, Pennsylvania and earned a B.A. in mathematics, computer science, and linguistics from Cornell University (1998), a MSt in linguistics by Oxford University (1999) and a Ph.D. from Stanford University (2004), under Christopher D. Manning.
 He attended Oxford on a Marshall Scholarship.
 In addition to the Marshall scholarship, he has been awarded the ACM's Grace Murray Hopper Award, the Sloan Research Fellowship, the NSF CAREER Award, and the Microsoft New Faculty Fellowship.